python/steering-council/.github/ISSUE_TEMPLATE/pep-submission.md

 ---

 <!--
- Submitting to the SC is one of the last steps PEP 1: https://peps.python.org/pep-0001/ Congratulations for making it this far!
+ Submitting to the SC is one of the last steps listed in PEP 1: https://peps.python.org/pep-0001/ Congratulations for making it this far!
  Please fill in the blanks below, and double-check you haven't forgotten something.
 (Feel free to edit the checklist -- each PEP is different!)
 -->